pandaG5019/pandaG5019/README.md

 ## Current Project 👀❓
 ### POT PLEX CLUB
 > Started on the 27th of April (P.P.C) was founded and has since grown into a very large and well known network for minecraft bedrock as the servers foundation and main aspect is it's pvp servers..
-Most notably it's practice server which has and will forever be it's main game mode and by far best server on the network.
+Most notably it's practice server which has and will forever be it's main game mode and by far the best server on the network.
+You can find the GitHub orginization here -> [POT_PLEX_CLUB](https://github.potplex.club/)
 ***
 ## Languages I'm Learning 💖
 <img src="assets/php-logo.png" alt="PHP Logo" height=35 width=40> <img src="assets/CSS-logo.svg" alt="CSS Logo" height=35 width=40> <img src="assets/HTML-logo.svg" alt="HTML Logo" height=35 width=40>